burnedpopcorn/GameMaker-Decompiler/README.md

 So yes, you need to manaully use all these scripts one after the other to decompile an entire project

+## Thanks to
+- QuantumV, for helping make this Decompiler
+- The United Modders Of Pizza Tower Team, for making this Decompiler
+- deeboe, for getting these scripts for me

 ### Old README Contents
 ```
 Decompiles GMS2 games, DO NOT LEAK